randomjohn/randomjohn.github.io/_posts/2016-12-11-r-geojson-srt.md

 GeoJSON is a standard text-based data format for encoding geographical information, which relies on the JSON (Javascript object notation) standard.
-There are a number of public datasets for Greenville, SC that use this format, and, fortunately, the [R](http://www.r-project.org) programming language makes working with these data through the [rgeojson](https://ropensci.org/tutorials/geojsonio_tutorial.html) library.
-Note that this is part of the [ROpenSci](https://ropensci.org) family of packages, which are useful for working with different kinds of public data.
+There are a number of public datasets for Greenville, SC that use this format, and, the [R](http://www.r-project.org) programming language makes working with these data easy.
+Install the [rgeojson](https://ropensci.org/tutorials/geojsonio_tutorial.html) library, which is part of the [ROpenSci](https://ropensci.org) family of packages.

 In this post we plot some public data in GeoJSON format on top of a retrieved Google Map.
 To set up we do the following: